 The practice of wearing crystals for their energetic properties dates back to talismans and amulets worn 10,000 years ago.
-Ancient civilizations observed the way minerals stored and transmitted various energies – and integrated that into their daily rituals.
+Ancient civilizations observed the way minerals transmitted various energies and integrated them into their daily rituals.

 While many still believe each variety of crystal carries its own particular energy, others imbue their own meanings, using these stones as reminders to stay in touch with a thought, feeling, or intention.

 Not sure where to begin?
 Let the crystal choose you...

 The name Aquamarine is derived from the Latin words aqua marina, meaning "sea water."
 For centuries, this stone was believed to protect sailors from stormy seas.

 Sapphire is known as a stone of insight—thought to enhance spiritual clarity by connecting its wearer to their internal truth.
 The stone is ideal for anyone in the process of looking inward and connecting to their inherent wisdom.